Allergy and Immunology

 Why Choose Immunology?

-Through immunology, your allergy symptoms will not disappear immediately.
+Through immunotherapy, your allergy symptoms will not disappear immediately.
 It will take years of treatment, but after a couple of years of treatment, people can expect to see a lasting benefit from the treatment even after it is discontinued.

 Risks with Immunology

-There are rarely risks associated with immunology.
-The most serious reactions will occur when a dose of immunology is missed.
+There are some risks associated with immunotherapy.
+The most serious reactions will occur when a dose of immunotherapy is missed.
 If you get your shots or drops regularly, then you will be less likely to have a serious reaction.
-Most of the common reactions are from the actual allergen and not the shot or drop.
 Local reactions are very common.
-They will usually occur right after treatment and will clear up fast.
+They will usually occur right after treatment and will clear up within 24 hours.
 This usually includes redness, swelling, or irritation at the site.
-Some other reactions that are not common include: sneezing, hives, or congestion.
+Some other reactions that are less common include: sneezing, hives, or congestion.
 In severe cases, you may experience wheezing, chest tightness, throat swelling, or anaphylaxis.
 Anaphylaxis is a life-threatening reaction to the allergy drops or shots.
 This will usually happen within thirty minutes of the injection.
-Since the doses of the allergen are smaller, these reactions are not as common.
+Since the doses of the allergen are increased in small, incremental doses, these reactions are not as common.
 However, this is why your physician will require you to stay in the office after the injection.

 The First Step to Immunology

-The first step to immunology and feeling better is to find out what you are allergic too.
+The first step to immunotherapy and feeling better is to find out what you are allergic to.
 You may have an idea, but through an allergy skin test, your physician will be able to properly diagnose your allergy.
-During an allergy skin test, your body is exposed to various allergens and then observed to watch for reactions.
+During an allergy skin test, extracts of the various allergens are applied topically and then observed to watch for reactions.
 This is often paired with a physical examination, where your allergist will also ask about your medical history and past allergic reactions.
 The information that is taken from this test will allow your physician to create a treatment plan.
 A treatment plan may consist of an avoidance plan, medication list, and immunotherapy.

 Allergy shots are usually administered in two phases.
 The buildup phase is usually up to six months.
 During this phase, the allergen dose is increased with each shot.
 The maintenance phase occurs after the buildup phase and usually lasts for up to five years, depending on your reactions.